 The next two months were full of waiting for a new heart.
 This process is challenging from many perspectives.
 We were helpless since there wasn’t much of anything we could do besides take care of our entire family, read her books, and keep faith.
 To be challenged by the fact that someone else’s life has to be lost in order for another to survive is one of the hardest things to overcome.
 To find that the only way to be at peace with that is to believe that what is meant to be will, and that mine may not survive.
 To be challenged by the fact that there was another baby listed for a new heart after ours at the same hospital, but because it was a better match for that baby he received the available heart.
 Then to later watch that family mourn when things didn’t work out.
 While waiting, to us this was beginning to feel that this was the 3rd time we had almost lost her.
 All we had left was our support system and faith to keep us strong.

 A New Heart

 After just about losing hope, we received the call that they may have found a donor match for our little one.
 This also becomes a time of mixed emotions, but in the end all thankfully worked out for our little one.
 Leaving me with the opportunity to share this story of thanks 10 years later.

-We are thankful to the family that made the toughest decision of their life when they made the decision to donate organs.
+We are still today giving thanks to the family that made the toughest decision of their life when they made the decision to donate organs.
 We are thankful to be blessed with the opportunity to know our child who fought hard to survive, and to know and love her family in return.
 I am also thankful to be able to share this story with you.

 As you walk away from this story, I ask that you look at all of your blessings.
-As you move into this holiday season cherish ALL that you are thankful for big or small.
+As you move into this holiday season cherish ALL that you are giving thanks for big or small.